Our amazing librarian introduced me to an equally amazing book!

 Genre: Colours, Senses, Disabilities

-Opening Lines: Thomas says that yellow tastes like mustard, but is as soft as a baby chick\’s feathers.
+Thomas says that yellow tastes like mustard, but is as soft as a baby chick’s feathers.

 1. Have your kids write colour poems, using only their 4 other senses.
 Click the image to grab.

-3. No Time For Flash Cards has this fabulous list of resources.
+3. No Time For Flash Cards has this fabulous list of 21 five sense activities for kids.
 You really need to check this out!

 Happy Friday, folks!